 For each dataset, you can use the Actions menu to perform the following tasks:

-Delete a dataset definition (which does not affect the Refinery view)
+Delete a dataset definition (which does not change or affect the Refinery view)

 Export the dataset to save its definition as a YAML file in your local downloads area